maciejmalecki/bluevessel/README.md

 ## how to compile

 This intro is written with KickAssembler and can be compiled with KA version 5.0.
-It requires however few libraries to be checked out into libdir:
+It requires, however, a few libraries to be checked out into libdir:
 * https://github.com/c64lib/common
 * https://github.com/c64lib/chipset
 * https://github.com/c64lib/text